This page is dedicated to special individuals who believed in me through the years.

-In 1975 while I was living and painting in Mexico, Sharon Neyland, a very close friend, told me about James Killough.
-He was known to everyone as just JJ.
-He had lived for a number of years in Hong Kong as an architect.
-When he returned to the U.S., he chose Houston as his base, and rented a large warehouse on Main Street.
-It was filled with a priceless collection of antiques and artwork, along with his classic white Cadillac, which he parked over a fine Persian rug.
-It was a unique environment featured in Architectural Digest in 1977.
-He was originally from a prominent family in Victoria, Texas.
+In 1975 while I was living and painting in Mexico, a very close friend told me about James J. Killough.
+He was known to everyone as J.J., and was from a prominent family in Victoria, TX.
+Before we met, he had lived for a number of years in Hong Kong as an architect.
+When he returned to the U.S., he chose Houston as his base, and rented a large warehouse on Main St.

 J.J. was the first person to represent my work.
-He was also the first person to help educate me regarding antiques, conducting business, and the real world of art.
-He represented works by a number of well known artists, so I felt grateful that he decided to represent my work.
+He represented a number of well known artists at the time, so I felt grateful for the opportunity.
 When I returned from Italy, he gave me studio space in his warehouse until I could find my own space.
-One day when I came in, John Canaday, the well known art critic and author, was standing in my studio examining my work.
-With JJ's connections, you never knew who you might run into.
+One day when I came in, John Canaday, the well known art critic and author was standing in my studio examining my work.
+With J.J.'s connections, you never knew who you might run into.

 As a novice painter with very little money, J.J. had each individual who wanted my work arrange to pay $100.00 per month.
 After awhile, I had a monthly income that made it possible for me to survive and keep working until 1981 when I obtained my masters degree.
 I also felt honored that he added some of my work to his own collection.
 Unfortunately J.J. passed away in 2012, but I owe him a debt of gratitude for everything he did for me over those years.
 I miss his counsel, patience, wit, and sense of humor.

-In 1981 after receiving my MFA, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
+In 1981 after receiving my MFA, I was invited to teach during the summer at Bennington College in Vermont.
+After I returned, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
 One day I was visited by a man named Harrison Itz who was interested in seeing my work.
-I didn't know who he was, or anything about him.
-At the time, I only had one finished painting to show him.
-It was a rather unconventional painting; the first in what would be my transition away from figurative work into still-life.
+I didn't know who he was at the time, and I only had one finished painting to show him.
+It was an unconventional piece; the first in what would be my transition away from figurative work into still-life.
 During that initial visit, Harrison informed me that he represented artists, and wanted to take my painting to his gallery.

-Last, but not least, I want to thank my partner in life, Denise.
-For over twenty years we have worked side by side, through thick and thin.
+Last, but not least, I want to thank Denise, my partner in life.
+For 25 years we have worked side by side, through thick and thin.
 She has been a positive force, and is a multi-talented artist in her own right.
 That is probably one of the things that makes it work.
 Living the life of an artist can seem like a strange existence to most people, but we take it in stride.